-MAT 271 Ordinary Differential Equations.
-3 or Review of ordinary differential equations of the first and second order, series solutions higher order linear equations, the Wronskian, Laplace transform and applications, numerical methods, boundary value problems, and Sturm-Louville theory.
-Prereg: a grade of C- or better in MAT 223; NMS/MS;
+MAT 271 Ordinary Differential Equations, 3 cr.
+Review of ordinary differential equations of the first and second order, series solutions, higher order linear equations, the Wron skian, Laplace transform and applications, numercal methods, boundary value problems and Sturm-Liouville theory.
+Prerect a grade of C- or better in MAT 223, NMS-MS.

 MAT 272 Intro to Fourier Analysis.
-1 or: This course will acquain organeering students with Fourier methods in solving differential equations.
-Emphasis is on inout-output techniques and may involve further applications of Laplace transforms and other topics.
-Prereq: a grade of C- or better in MAT 228 and other topics.
-Prereq: a grade of C- or better in MAT 228 and other MAT 271 or MAT 224 or MAT 223 and concurrent registration in MAT 271 or MAT 224.
-NMS/ MS.
+1 cr.
+This course will acquaint engineering students with Fourier methods in solving differential equations.
+Emphasis is on input-output techniques and may involve further applications of Laplace transforms and other topics.
+Frered: a grade of Col better in MAT 223 and either MAT 271 of MAT 224 or MAT 223 and concurrent registration in MAT 271 or MAT 224.
+NMS/MS.

-MAT 290 Special Topics in Mathematics.
-1-3 cr.
-A course focusing on a selected topic or set of topics selected by the instructor to meet, special needs and interests of students.
-Prerect a grade of C- or better in MAT 124 or MAT 211 or equivalent, and cone, instr.
+MAT 290 Special Topics in Mathematics, 1-3 cr.
+A course focusing on a selected topic or set of topics selocted by the instructor to meet special heads and intereste of students.
+Prereq: a grade of C- or better in MAT 124 or MAT 211 or equivalent and cons.
+Instr.

 MAT 299 Independent Reading in Mathematics.
-1-3 cr.
-Prereg: Sophomore standing and cone instr.\
+1-3 cr Prereq: Sophomore standing and cons.
+Instr.